ccgilroy/ma-thesis/doc/asa_draft/03_data.md

 GayCities (www.gaycities.com) was founded in 2005, and relaunched in 2008.
 Their About page in 2007 describes them as a "gay city guide site with the power of the community as its driving force."
 In other words, they solicit crowdsourced opinions, reviews, and information from the LGBTQ community to provide a more complete picture of the places that they list.
 [SAY SOMETHING about crowdsourcing and reliability.]

-GayCities bought Queerty in 2011.
+GayCities has expanded over time, most significantly by purchasing the blog Queerty in 2011.
 After acquiring Queerty, they grew into q.digital, an LGBTQ marketing and media conglomerate (and, by their claim, one of the largest).
 [LINK]

 In other words, they have persisted since their founding more than a decade ago, and they have evolved into a prominent media source within the LGBTQ community.